-The HSF/Qualcomm Q Awards Scholarship Program provides scholarships of $5,000 for the academic year.
+- The HSF/Qualcomm Q Awards Scholarship: This program provides scholarships of $5,000 for the academic year.
 By applying, students may also be contacted regarding internship opportunities with Qualcomm.

 The Thomas R. Pickering Graduate Foreign Affairs Fellowship program provides funding to participants as they are prepared academically and professionally to enter the United States Department of State Foreign Service.